 How to Reset Network Settings Samsung

 The steps to reset the Network Settings of a Samsung smartphone are a bit different.
-Follow some simple steps shared below to reset network settings on Samsung smartphone.
+Follow the simple steps shared below to reset the network settings on your Samsung smartphone.

 1. Open the Notification Shutter on your Android smartphone and tap on Settings.